The First Survey of Quiet Sun Features Observed in Hard X-Rays With NuSTAR: Bright Points

 \section{Bright Points}

-Two bright points, labelled BP1 and BP2 in Figure \ref{fig:fullmaps}, were observed with NuSTAR, and also with Hinode/XRT and SDO/AIA.
-Figure \ref{fig:bpcontours} shows Hinode/XRT and SDO/AIA 211 Å images, with aligned NuSTAR contours, of the bright points from the time of P17 of the second NuSTAR orbit.
+Three bright points were identified in the NuSTAR observations and confirmed with Hinode/XRT and SDO/AIA, as was shown in Figure \ref{fig:fullmaps}.
+Zoomed-in maps of these bright points, with images in Hinode/XRT and SDO/AIA 211 Å and over-plotted NuSTAR contours, are shown in Figure \ref{fig:bpcontours}.
+The top row shows bright points labelled BP1 and BP2 from NuSTAR orbit 2.
 In both 211 Å and Hinode/XRT, BP2 is a more compact feature than BP1, but it is brighter in NuSTAR at this time.
 BP1 is observed with NuSTAR in P14, 15, 16, and 17 of both orbits.
 BP2 is close to BP1, and lies in a region that is captured by NuSTAR also in P14, 15, 16, and 17.
 However, this feature is extremely faint in the first orbit, making it unusable for spectroscopy.
 Though it is present in all pointings in orbit 2, BP2 is located over the edge of the detector in P14 and 15, and is therefore only well observed in P16 and 17.
+In the bottom row of Figure \ref{fig:bpcontours}, a fainter bright point, labelled BP3, is shown near to some larger loops in the quiet Sun (labelled QS loops).
+Each of these features were captured in P13, 14, 17, and 18 in both of the NuSTAR orbits.

-The SDO/AIA 211Å and Hinode/XRT Be-thin lightcurves for the two bright points are shown in Figure \ref{fig:bplightcurves}.
-These lightcurves were calculated over the boxes enclosing the bright points shown in Figure \ref{fig:bpcontours}.
+The SDO/AIA 211Å and Hinode/XRT Be-thin lightcurves for the BP1 and BP2 are shown in Figure \ref{fig:bplightcurves}, calculated for the boxes shown in Figure \ref{fig:bpcontours}.
 In the case of BP1, the lightcurves indicate an increase in brightness in both channels, peaking just before the NuSTAR pointings in the first orbit, and then they continue to increase in brightness until the pointings in the second orbit.
 The two lightcurves for BP2 also show increasing brightness throughout both orbits of NuSTAR observation.
 This behaviour explains why BP2 is not observed by NuSTAR in the first orbit; it is not yet producing sufficiently bright emission to be detected by NuSTAR.
+SDO/AIA 211Å and Hinode/XRT lightcurves for the QS loops and for BP3 (not shown here) show only small changes in brightness for these features between the two orbits.